When to visit the Philippines?

 With the cold northeast monsoon on its peak, March is considered as the peak of winter in Batanes.
 It is also when the season starts to shift to summer so expect mostly blue skies and calm seas, good time to sail to the islands of Sabtang, Ivuhus, Itbayat and even the northernmost island of the Philippines – Y’Ami.

 The Philippines’ Last Frontier is best experienced on dry month, most specially on the month of April when the sky is generally clear, the wind is generally subtle and the sea is generally calm.
 April is also the best month to go scuba diving in Coron and in Tubbataha Reefs.
 There may be many other tourists around, but hey, Palawan is a big province!
-You’ll definitely find some place or some island with lesser or no crowd at all, whether it is in Coron, El Nido, Puerto Princesa, Balabac, Cuyo, Cagayancillo, Linapacan or Culion.
+You’ll definitely find some place or some island with lesser or no crowd at all, whether it is in Coron, El Nido, Puerto Princesa, San Vicente, Balabac, Cuyo, Cagayancillo, Linapacan or Culion.

-Unless Isarog, Mayon or Bulusan is acting up, May is the perfect month to see the beauty of the provinces that make up Bicolandia – Albay, Camarines Sur, Camarines Norte, Sorsogon, Catanduanes and Masbate.
+Unless Isarog, Mayon or Bulusan is acting up, the month of May is the perfect month to see the beauty of the provinces that make up Bicolandia – Albay, Camarines Sur, Camarines Norte, Sorsogon, Catanduanes and Masbate.
 It is mostly blue skies and pearl cotton clouds, the rice paddies are on its greenest, the waterfalls may be quite dry and the waves on the eastern coast maybe smaller but you can surf anyway.
 Another go factor?
 The Whalesharks, they are present on May too!

 July: Dumaguete, Apo Island & Siquijor